And if you don't know the way?

-- You aren’t growing fast enough. or
+- You aren’t growing fast enough. and/or

-- You can’t raise financing. or
+- You can’t raise financing. and/or

-- Well anything like this.
+- Well, anything like this.

 These are some of the most stressful times, because it’s latent stress.
 You aren’t failing that day, and you may not truly be “failing” in a way most people can see or measure.
 But things just aren’t going the way you think they should.